quinta-feira, 28 de fevereiro de 2008

 políticos contrariados pelas atividades das vítimas -

-parecem continuar poderosos e intocáveis"
+parecem continuar poderosos e intocáveis", escreve Jan

 Rocha, jornalista e escritora, no prefácio do livro.
 Assim, essa